Andrew Parsons (photographer): Spaceport Cornwall image

 On 10 January 2022 one of Parsons' photographs made news in its own right, when Grant Shapps tweeted a version from which Boris Johnson had been erased.
 The image was taken when Johnson and Shapps visited Spaceport Cornwall ahead of the 2021 G7 Summit in June of that year, and was used by Shapps following the failure of Virgin Orbit's first attempt to send a LauncherOne rocket into orbit from Cornwall.
 Shapps deleted his tweet within hours, saying through an unnamed source that he had been unaware that the image had been doctored.

 Exhibitions

 In 2016 the Leica Gallery in London hosted an exhibition of work by Parsons, taken in Nepal and South Sudan, and Ben Stevens, in Mali, carried out in conjunction with the charity Action Against Hunger.

 Awards

 Parsons won gold in the 2008 PX3 Prix De La Photographie category "Photojournalism/War" for his photograph "Ambushed", depicting the aftermath of a 2007 ambush by the Taliban in Afghanistan.
 The UK Picture Editors Guild awarded him "Royal Photographer of the Year" in 2014.

 Personal life

-As of August 2022, Parsons was dating Rhiannon Mills, who is royal correspondent for Sky News.
+As of August 2022, Parsons was dating Rhiannon Mills, former royal correspondent for Sky News, who has been working in the press team of King Charles III and Queen Camilla since the summer of 2026.
 The couple were guests at the wedding celebration of Boris Johnson and Carrie Symonds.